 There are many benefits to small businesses that implement a content marketing strategy.
 By providing quality content, you become known as a trusted expert and advisor in your industry.
 This helps to build your online brand presence, making your business more visible.
 And one of the most important aspects of content marketing is that it helps attract new visitors and turn them into qualified leads.

-Before you start creating content, answer the following and create your content marketing strategy.
+Before you start creating content, understand the following and create your content marketing strategy.

 Determine the goals for your content marketing efforts.
 Do you want to: